aray03/shrek-script-cloner/README.md

 # shrek-script-cloner
--All you need for this is python
+-All you need for this is to run it with python